 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on November 13, 2017.
+Your Professional Practice Committee held its scheduled meeting on November 4, 2019.
 All members were present.
-Chancellor Betty A. Rosa was also present, but did not vote on any case or action.
+Chancellor Betty A. Rosa was also present but did not vote on any case or action.

 Professional Discipline Cases

-Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 3 cases, with Regents Catherine Collins and Josephine Victoria Finn abstaining in two of those cases (Cal.
-Nos.
-27408 & 28320).
-In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 36 consent order applications and 21 surrender applications be granted.
+Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 4 cases.
+In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 33 consent order applications and 18 surrender applications be granted.

 Your Committee recommends the following:

-That the application of Richard Karpf for the restoration of his license to practice as a Physician in New York State be denied.
-[PPC EXS (A) 4]
+That the application of Abraham Solomon for the restoration of his license to practice as a Physician in New York State be denied at this time.
+[PPC EXS (A) 5]

 MOTION FOR ACTION BY FULL BOARD